Complete Guide to Salary Management in Business: 2026 Edition

 - Legal archiving: electronically signed documents have the same probative value as a private deed (art.
 1366 of the Civil Code);

-- Accessibility: employees on remote work or mobile can sign from any device.
+- Accessibility: remote or mobile workers can sign from any device.

-In 2026, AI enters salary management with concrete applications:
+In 2026, AI is entering salary management with concrete applications:

-- Prediction of salary costs through predictive models fed by historical HR data;
+- Prediction of salary costs using predictive models powered by historical HR data;

-- Automatic generation of amendments via AI contract generators, which offer models compliant with current labor law;
+- Automatic generation of amendments via AI contract generators, like the Certyneo contract generator, which offers models compliant with current labor law;

-- Assistance with employee questions about their payslip via specialized chatbots.
+- Assistance to employee questions about their pay slip via specialized chatbots.

 These technologies reduce the administrative burden on payroll teams, allowing them to focus on higher value-added tasks.